-Niluka is a gay activist from Sri Lanka working as the regional coordinator of Youth Voices Count, a network of young LGBTQ+ people in Asia and the Pacific.
-Young people and their rights have always been his passion and he has been advocating for the rights of LGBTQ+ people since 2010.
+Niluka is a gay activist from Sri Lanka working as the regional coordinator of Global Fund Advocates Network Asia-Pacific (GFAN AP), a platform of community and civil society advocates for a fully funded Global Fund.
+He was previously coordinating Youth Voices Count, a network of young LGBTQ+ people in Asia and the Pacific.
 Niluka also currently serves as a member of the Global platform to fast track the HIV and human rights responses among gay, bisexual men and other men who have sex with men convened by MSMGF and UNAIDS as well as a member of the Community, Rights and Gender advisory group of Global Fund.

 Ron Schlittler – American Psychological Association

 Ron Schlittler currently works for the American Psychological Association’s Lesbian, Gay, Bisexual, and Transgender Concerns Office as Program Coordinator.
 The role includes both domestic and international responsibilities.
 Prior to that, he worked at the local, state and national levels of the LGBT rights movement for nearly 20 years including 10 years at the national office of Parents, Families and Friends of Lesbians and Gays in Washington, DC, with positions raging from Field Coordinator to Interim Executive Director.
 He earned his Master of International Policy and Practice with an emphasis in international human rights law in 2009.